HerreraManuel/Group1/README.md

     within a git repository.
 This package includes the following files:

-        Analyzer - Processes the appropriate metrics for a file by invoking the metric objects in the Metrics package
+        Analyzer - Processes the appropriate metrics for a file by invoking the metric objects in the Metrics package Result - Stores the metrics for the file as well as the filename.

     Metrics is a package enclosed with a Characters class, CommentLine class, Lines class, Words class, SourceLine class and a MetricsException class.